 I ran a 10k, 400 meters, 100 meters, a mile, and a marathon all in a single day.
 This experience greatly impacted how I approached my training and racing and the mental aspect of sports as a coach.
 It opened my mind to new physical and psychological training methods.

 Eliud Kipchoge famously said, "No Human Is Limited."
-He devised a much better way of saying what I learned that day.
+He devised a much better way of saying what I learned after running the Original Ultimate Runner Competition.

 It is possible to achieve much more than what we initially believe.
 When we set meaningful goals for ourselves, we can surprise ourselves with how much we can achieve.
 Most people can improve significantly from year to year.